tidwall/jj/README.md

 ### Setting a value

-The [path syntax](https://github.com/tidwall/sjson#path-syntax) for setting values is slightly different than for getting values.
+The [path syntax](https://github.com/tidwall/sjson#path-syntax) for setting values has a couple of tiny differences than for getting values.

 The `-v value` option is auto-detected as a Number, Boolean, Null, or String.
 You can override the auto-detection and input raw JSON by including the `-r` option.